HealthML/AntiSplodge/README.md

 ```

 ### Tutorial
 Check out the tutorial located at: https://github.com/HealthML/AntiSplodge_Turorial.
-This will give you a full tour from preprocessing to deconvoluting to predicting cell type proportions of the spatial transcriptomics spots.
+This will give you a full tour from preprocessing to deconvoluting by predicting cell type proportions of the spatial transcriptomics spots.

 ## Dependencies